marsbroshok/mlops-labs/environment-setup/README.md

 The provisioning of the environment has been split into two hands-on labs.

 In the first lab you create an instance of **AI Platform Notebooks**.
-In the second lab you provision other services comprising the environment, including a standalone deployment of Kubeflow Pipelines.
+In the second lab you provision other services comprising the environment, including a standalone deployment of **Kubeflow Pipelines**.

 ## [Creating an AI Platform Notebooke instance](lab-01-env-setup-ai-notebook/README.md)